Guidelines for the Donation

 What to donate?

-The first step in this process is to archive original medical and scientific art.
-At this time, the primary effort is to identify and preserve illustrations done in traditional media.
+At this time, the primary effort is to identify and preserve original medical and scientific art done in traditional media.
 Original art, working sketches, related contracts or other documentation, and published material are all appropriate for archiving.
 Biomedical sculpture and models are also accepted, although there may be size limitations on very large material.
 Subject matter can pertain to anything normally within the professional expertise of the illustrator that relates to the mission and purpose of the archive.

-Any questions about appropriateness for donation can be directed to Anna Heran, Lloyd Archivist, or Marcia Hartsock, Project Coordinator.
+Any questions about appropriateness for donation can be directed to Erin Campbell, Museum Specialist, or Marcia Hartsock, Project Coordinator.

 When to donate?